 Confidentiality, Medical Records & Privacy Notice

-Reception and administration staff require access to your medical records in order to do their jobs.
-These members of staff are bound by the same rules of confidentiality as the medical staff and information will not be disclosed without their permission (except in the most exceptional circumstances when disclosure is required when somebody is at grave risk of serious harm).
+Reception, Dispensary and administration staff require access to your medical records in order to do their jobs.
+These members of staff are bound by the same rules of confidentiality as the medical staff.

 Practice privacy notice

 Church Hill Surgery has a legal duty to explain how we use any personal information we collect about you, as a registered patient at the practice.Staff at this practice maintain records about your health and the treatment you receive in electronic and paper format.